Sonifi Solutions: History

 The LodgeNet GameCube controller.
-Hooked up to TVs in hotel rooms, it allowed patrons to pay to play Nintendo GameCube games for a limited time.
+Hooked up to TVs in hotel rooms, it allowed guests to pay to play GameCube games for a limited time.

 SONIFI Solutions was founded in 1980 as Satellite Movie Company.
 The company was renamed LodgeNet Entertainment Corporation in 1991 and became a publicly traded corporation in 1993.
 LodgeNet purchased The Hotel Networks, On Command, and Stay Online corporations in 2006 and 2007, and changed its name to LodgeNet Interactive Corporation in 2008.

 As LodgeNet, it provided guest room entertainment services to most major hotel chains and cruise ships by installing and maintaining free televisions and offering video-on-demand entertainment; in return, the hotel and LodgeNet received fees.

 In late 1993, LodgeNet launched its on-demand hospitality service, including worldwide delivery of Super NES games to hotel guests via its proprietary building-wide networks.
 LodgeNet eventually reported the system being installed in 200,000 hotel guest rooms by April 1996, and 530,000 guest rooms by mid-1999.
 By April 1996, LodgeNet reported that its partnership with Nintendo to deliver Super NES games had yielded 200,000 worldwide hotel guest room installations.
 On June 16, 1998, Nintendo and LodgeNet entered a 10-year licensing agreement for an "aggressive" upgrade to add Nintendo 64 support to their existing 500,000 Super NES equipped guest room installations.
 Lodgenet reported that in five years to date, the system had "caused Nintendo to become the most successful new product rollout in the history of the hotel pay-per-view industry".
 LodgeNet reported that within the middle of 1998 alone, 35 million hotel guests encountered the Nintendo name as an integral amenity, and it reported sales of more than 54 million minutes of Nintendo-based gameplay.

-The Nintendo 64 LodgeNet controller, which could be used to play N64 games.
+The LodgeNet Nintendo 64 controller Hooked up to TVs in hotel rooms, it allow guests to pay to play Nintendo N64 games for a limited time.

 One of the two versions of the Super Nintendo LodgeNet controller.